phorton1/base-apps-artisan/docs/browsers.md

 - I can only imagine how this is going to get back on the Car Stereo in the Android version.

-## Fucking iPad
+## Stupid iPad

 Safari sucks.
 Apple sucks.
 IOS sucks.

 At least swipes seem to work.

 The contextmenu event is not supported.
 I looked into fixing it for 1/2 day.
-It's a fucked idea.
+It's a bad idea.

 Double clicking zooms on element with no dbl click handler, which is realy awkward to get out of once it happens.